 It must have been in the news that day because the adults were talking about it.
 The sun was going to flame out!

-I was old enough to understand the sun was very important to my life.
+At 4 years old, I understood the sun was very important to my life.
 “When is the sun going to stop shining?”
 I asked my parents.

 They told me I should not worry about the sun dying because it still had a billion years or so to live.
 But a “billion years” meant nothing to me.
 My time scale was only now until my next birthday, and now, I thought, I am not going to make it to my next birthday.